Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest21.md

 Just like group actions are represented by group automorphisms, Lie algebra actions are represented by derivations: up to isomorphism, a split extension of a Lie algebra B by a Lie algebra _X_ corresponds to a Lie algebra morphism _B_ &rarr; **Der**(X) from _B_ to the Lie algebra **Der**(_X_) of derivations on _X_.
 The aim of this talk is to elaborate on the question, whether the concept of a derivation can be extended to other types of non-associative algebras over a field **K**, in such a way that these generalised derivations characterise the **K**-algebra actions.
 We prove that the answer is no, as soon as the field **K** is infinite.
 In fact, we prove a stronger result: already the representability of all abelian actions – which are usually called representations or Beck modules – suffices for this to be true.
 Thus we characterise the variety of Lie algebras over an infinite field of characteristic different from 2 as the only variety of non-associative algebras which is a non-abelian category with representable representations.
 This emphasises the unique role played by the Lie algebra of linear endomorphisms **gl**(_V_) as a representing object for the representations on a vector space _V_.

+<div id="zanfa-abs"></div>
+### Riccardo Zanfa
+#### Generalized presheaf-bundle adjunctions
+We present two new results generalizing the well-known presheaf-bundle adjunction for topological spaces, which relate indexed categories (and presheaves) over a site (C,J) with toposes over the topos Sh(C,J).
+The content of this seminar can be found in a joint work with Olivia Caramello titled Relative topos theory via stacks, and currently available on arXiv.

+<div id="todd-abs"></div>
+### Todd Trimble
+#### Grothendieck groups of 2-rigs as lambda rings

+This talk will report on recent joint work with John Baez and Joe Moeller.
+We introduce a notion of 2-rig as a way of categorifying the usual notion of rig (ring without negatives); examples include categories of group representations, categories of vector bundles over spaces, categories of coherent sheaves over projective varieties, and many others.
+We describe Schur functors on general 2-rigs, and indicate how the free 2-rig on one generator encodes Schur functors on 2-rigs.
+Finally, we indicate how the Grothendieck group of a 2-rig yields a lambda ring, where the theory of lambda-rings is a "plethory" obtained by decategorifying a conceptually simple 2-plethory that is associated with the free 2-rig.
 ### Domenico Fiorenza
 #### Categorical shadows lurking behind integral formulas for genera